Backpacker vibes meet boutique luxury in Tulum, the Bali of Mexico

 Can you drink the water in Tulum, Mexico?

 No, unfortunately you cannot drink the tap water in Tulum.
 Water is luckily one of the few things that are cheap in Tulum though, and the higher-end hotels will often provide water for free.
+Make sure you’re well stocked up on fluids when you explore places like the Tulum ruins, as there won’t be a chance to buy anything once in the archaeological site.

 Nightlife in Tulum